- Location: North Carolina

 Insurance: You will also need to have a comprehensive liability insurance policy for your business.
 When you apply for your dealer license, be sure to bring proof of insurance with you.

-Education: Used car dealers must pass a 12-hour licensing course approved by the Bureau for an initial license, or a 6-hour course approved by the Bureau for a renewal license.
+Education: Used car dealers must pass a licensing course lasting 12 hours approved by the Bureau for an initial license, or a course lasting 6 hours approved by the Bureau for a renewal license.
+Courses must have been completed within the past 12 months.
 There are exceptions to who must take the course, so be sure to read the dealer license requirements carefully.

 Inspection: Your office/salesroom must be inspected by a Bureau agent before your business can be licensed.
 You will receive a record of inspection that must accompany your license application.

-Forms: Properly fill out the necessary forms (application, license plate application, surety bond affidavits, etc.―all found at the back of the Dealer Regulation Manual).
+Forms: Properly fill out the necessary forms (application, license plate application, surety bond affidavits, etc.―all found at the back of the Motor Vehicle Dealer and Manufacturer Regulation Manual).
 Also gather any documents that show proof you have taken the above steps.
 Next, file the forms with the Bureau, and pay any necessary fees.
 There are separate fees for dealers and sales representatives.
-You can do this in person or by mailing the forms to:
+You can mail documents to the address on each form.

 Filing in person will save time in case you need to make any corrections or if you forget to include a document.